Ph.D. Degree Requirements

 - Complete all required courses with a grade of B or better

-- A minimum of one first author publication on the topic of the dissertation
+- Publish a minimum of one first author publication in a peer-reviewed journal on the topic of the dissertation

 - Pass the University Oral Exam (thesis defense)

 - Submit a Written Dissertation that is approved by the thesis committee

 Please review the doctoral degree requirements in the Stanford Bulletin.

 For additional information about minimum residency requirements for PhD students, please see the Graduate Academic Policies and Procedures Handbook, Section 3.2.